SiliconLabs/wiseconnect/examples/snippets/wlan/concurrent_mode_dual_ip/readme.md

 There are two 'ends' involved when data transfer is performed, data is sent between the client end and the server end.
 In general, it is advisable to start the server before the client since the client will immediately begin to try to connect to the server to send data.

-The following sections describe how to run the SiWx91x application together with examples for UDP and TCP Iperf configurations that run on the PC.
+The following sections describe how to run the SiWx91x application together with examples for UDP and TCP iPerf configurations that run on the PC.

 ### UDP Tx on IPv6

 To use IPv6 UDP Tx, configure the SiWx91x as a UDP client and start a UDP server on the remote PC.
+To establish UDP Server on remote PC, open [iPerf Application](https://sourceforge.net/projects/iperf2/files/iperf-2.0.8-win.zip/download) and run the below command from the installed folder's path in the command prompt.
-The Iperf command to start the UDP server on the PC is:
+The iPerf command to start the UDP server on the PC is:

 > `C:\> iperf.exe -s -u -V -p <SERVER_PORT> -i 1`
 >